-Superfoods are full of fiber, antioxidants, essential fatty acids and Vitamins especially vitamin C and Vitamin K which are needed for a healthy and younger looking skin.
+Superfoods are full of fiber, antioxidants, essential fatty acids, and Vitamins especially vitamin C and Vitamin K which are needed for healthy and younger-looking skin.
 Such foods not only treat or prevent illness but also reduce the physical signs of aging and improves the immune system of the body.

 Everyone has to age, but changing the diet and lifestyle makes a big difference in the way one looks.
 The most well-known Super Foods that should be consumed on a daily basis are listed below:

 Nuts like almonds and seeds like sunflower seeds are full of powerful antioxidants, Vitamin E, Vitamin C, zinc and selenium that can help maintain the elasticity of skin’s and also reduces the risk of skin cancer.
 These foods are a great source of healthy fats and omega 3 fatty acids.

 One needs to consume a handful of muesli as a snack whenever hunger strikes.
 Prefer unsalted and raw nuts.
 Chia seeds and Flax seeds should be consumed daily.
 You may add a spoon of either chia seeds or flax seeds in your smoothie, cereal or even in the dough to make chapatis.
 These seeds help to erase blemishes, soften wrinkles and keeps the skin hydrated and supple.
 Sesame seeds contain zinc that reduces the oily sebum that leads to clogged pores.
 Walnuts are a good source of essential fatty acids that our body cannot make itself.

 Nuts also help in maintaining a healthy weight.

 Berries are the best source of antioxidants that are full of vitamins.
 They are naturally high in flavonoids.